It is a way of painting

 Following the ancient tradition, the first subject studied is bamboo.

 Bamboo embodies eternal friendship and longevity.
 It represents flexibility rooted in strength.
-It refers to an inner attitude of great flexibility that makes a person strong because, just like bamboo, when face with the events of life, they do not oppose to change, but flow with it and adapt to it.
+In addition, it refers to an inner attitude of great flexibility that makes a person strong because, just like bamboo, when face with the events of life, they do not oppose to change, but flow with it and adapt to it.

 In the beginning we learn the different elements of the bamboo: cane, knots, branches and leaves.
 Once the student has acquired a sufficient mastery of each element, it means that they will have simultaneously refined sensitivity and consequently developed the skill of holding the brush.